frothkoetter/cdw/README.md

 Run exploratory queries to understand the data.
 This reads the CSV data, converts it into a columnar in-memory format, and executes the query.

-NAME: Airline Delay Aggregate Metrics by Airplane
+QUERY: Airline Delay Aggregate Metrics by Airplane

 DESCRIPTION: Customer Experience Reporting showing airplanes that have the highest average delays, causing the worst customer experience.